-Strategy isn’t complicated.
-It’s simply having a clear target, and calibrating what you do to hit it.
-Most people and organizations say they are strategic in their communication, but they rarely are.
-Instead, they fall on personal habits, follow the routines of their training (Issues talking with engineers anyone?), and give every target audience the same spiel.
+Most companies and leaders say they are strategic in their communication, but they rarely are.
+Instead, they fall on personal habits, follow the routines of their training, and give every target audience the same spiel.
 This isn’t effective, and it needs to change.

-That is why we developed the CORE framework to help companies and individuals be strategic in every piece of communication they do.
-We designed the framework to be exceedingly simple, and ready to be applied to any piece of communication - from a worldwide product release to a simple email.
+That is why we developed the CORE framework to help companies and individuals be more strategic in every piece of communication they do.

-Imagine if Steve Jobs had stepped onstage in 2007 and opened the iPhone launch with: “Hi, we’ve built a mobile phone.
-It has a 3.5-inch touch screen with 320 x 480 pixel resolution, you can make calls, listen to music, or surf the internet.”
+Imagine if Steve Jobs had opened the 2007 iPhone launch with: “Hi, we’ve built a cellphone with a 3.5-inch touch screen and 320 x 480 pixel resolution, you can make calls, listen to music, or surf the internet.”

-Instead, he spent a few minutes to prepare the audience for what he was about to offer - and fully grasp how big of a breakthrough it was.
-And the whole world grasped it.
+Instead, he spent a few minutes prepping the audiences’ minds for a revolutionary advance.
+He succeeded, and the whole world grasped it.

 How you connect must be strategically tailored to who you’re talking to, and for what purpose.
 The way you connect is almost never the same from audience to audience.

-Once your audience is ready to receive, you’re ready to offer.
+Once your audience is ready to receive, that’s when you offer.
 But not just any offer.
-You cannot just serve up the catalogue of goods and benefits that your team has cooked up.
+You cannot just serve up the regular catalogue of goods and benefits.

 Instead, you present a unique offer, by highlighting aspects of your offer that are not only relevant to your audience, but also superior and differentiated from your competitors.